Description:

 and seeks shelter between rocks, gravel and crevices

 during the day.
-Aquarium Care: As
+Reproduction: The

-with all Rineloricaria provide long leaved
+Care: As with all Rineloricaria

-plants or bamboo stalks for them to hang on to.
-Diet:
+provide long leaved plants or bamboo stalks for them

-various foods such as tablet, flake and frozen.
+as tablet, flake and frozen.
+Etymology:

 Common